 Statistics can never do justice to describe the scope of sexual abuse cases plaguing the Catholic Church for decades.

-Since the Boston Globe began its groundbreaking reporting on the topic in 2002, which became the basis for the movie Spotlight, much attention has now been devoted to not only the clergy abuse, but how very high levels of the Church looked the other way while it was occurring.
+Since the Boston Globe began its groundbreaking reporting on the topic in 2002, which became the basis for the movie Spotlight, much attention has now been devoted to not only the clergy sexual abuse, but how very high levels of the Church looked the other way while the abuse was occurring.

-A Clergy Sexual Abuse Attorney Can Help Survivors Get Justice
+A Clergy Sexual Abuse Lawyer Can Help Survivors Get Justice

 If you or a loved one is a victim of clergy assault at the hands of a priest or anyone else associated with the Church, you might be entitled to legal compensation.

-All of our sexual abuse cases are handled on a contingency fee basis where we only receive a legal fee when we are successful in obtaining a financial recovery for you.
+All of our sexual abuse and sexual misconduct cases are handled on a contingency fee basis where we only receive a legal fee when we are successful in obtaining a financial recovery for you.
 There is never any cost to begin the process.

-We represent sexual abuse survivors across the United States.
-Learn more about the laws in each state by following the links below.
+We represent clergy sexual abuse survivors across the United States.
+Contact us today – or learn more about the abuse laws in each state by following the links below.

 - New Hampshire